turbot/steampipe-plugin-docker/docs/tables/docker_compose_service.md

   cgroup_parent is null;
 ```

-### List services which do not have health check configuration
+### List services that do not have health check configured

 ```sql
 select